bojangabric/laravel-vue-tailwind/README.md

+## Laravel project template with Vue and TailwindCSS

 ### Installation

 Create new repository using this one as a template, clone the newly created repo and run these commands inside the folder: